Slackadays/Chata/README.md

 - a build system that lets you make different plugins for any valid Chata program
 - great support for DSP applications like RF and not just audio
 - support for compiling to DSP chip targets
-- first-class support for RISC-V JIT
+- first-class support for RISC-V

-The standard will be in this repository right here on GitHub. :octocat:
+The language standard will live in this repository right here on GitHub. :octocat:

 We'll figure out what it should look like and see if we can write some example programs that solve common problems.